MithrilJS/mithril.js/docs/mithril.request.md

 		Determines whether the `m.request` can affect template rendering.
 Defaults to false.

 		If this option is set to true, then the request does NOT call [`m.startComputation` / `m.endComputation`](mithril.computation.md), and therefore the completion of the request does not trigger an update of the view, even if data has been changed.
 This option is useful for running operations in the background (i.e. without user intervention).
+It's strongly recommended that you set an `initialValue` option in ALL requests if you set the `background` option to true.

-		In order to force a redraw after a background request, use [`m.redraw`](mithril.redraw.md)
+		In order to force a redraw after a background request, use [`m.redraw`](mithril.redraw.md), or `m.startComputation` / `m.endComputation`.

 		```javascript
 		var demo = {}